-When does it make sense to get a no exam policy?
+When does it make sense to get a no exam term life insurance policy?
 Here are a few of the most common instances we see with our clients:

 - Need Life Insurance Fast – Most commons reasons we see are to secure a business loan for collateral assignment or to satisfy a divorce decree.

 - Absolutely Hate Needles – One client confessed to me that the sight of a needle will make her pass out.
 A no exam policy was definitely in her future.

 - Totally Impatient – Do you hate waiting for things to get done?
 Traditional term insurance takes 4-6 weeks to process.
 Life insurance without a physical can take anywhere from 48 hours to 2 weeks tops to be put in force.